 The history, move to the UK and coming restoration of Futuro 22 are being recorded online on Craig's website futurohouse.co.uk.
-I will continue to update here but I strongly recommend you check out his site, there will always be more detail there.
+We will continue to update here but we strongly recommend you check out his site, there will always be more detail there.
 Links are listed below.

 As a child Craig Barnes visited South Africa with his family and saw the Futuro House in Port Alfred.
 Over the coming years he returned many times often dreaming of one day owning his own Futuro House.

 In April 2013, in one of those stories that prove sometimes dreams do come true (hope for another "wannabee Futuro owner" maybe?), Craig found himself agreeing to buy the Futuro from the previous owner, Art du Randt.

 That decision rushed him into what we can only imagine were a very frantic few days as he proceeded to figure out how to ship the unit to the UK, disassemble the Futuro ready for shipping and get it dispatched over the course of only five days.
 Two months later the Futuro was safely in storage in Herefordshire, UK and Craig was starting to think about the restoration of the Futuro.

 The departure of the Futuro for foreign shores prompted the report shown at left in the local Port Elizabeth Herald newspaper 051113.

 This week Craig launched his website futurohouse.co.uk where he provides a great deal of detail about the unit, its history, the move to the UK and his plans for the Future.
 He includes many photos and he has posted a series videos to YouTube; with Craig's kind permission many of these are displayed below but we would strongly encourage you to visit Craig's site for more details and future updates.